nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-Login-Register.md

   }
 })
 ```
+## Practice - author name
+Now that you have user information tied to each post, add an element to the `Post` displaying the author's name.

+# Practice - author can edit
+Authors should only be able to edit their own posts.
+Refactor the `Post` to only display the edit and delete buttons if the post belongs to the logged in user.
+You will use a conditional statement.

+## Practice - json-server filter
+Add an button to view only the logged in user's posts.
+Add a method to the DataManager to retrieve only the logged in user's posts.
+Refer to the [documentation for json-server](https://www.npmjs.com/package/json-server).

 ## Practice
 Your friends have asked if they can use your journal app.
 Include login and register functionality.
 You may also need to refactor the database calls to include a userId and only show posts related to the logged in user.
 Edits can only be made to the posts related to the user.